meerananda/IDD-Fa18-Lab1/README.md

 ## Part A. Set Up a Breadboard

-[insert a photo of your breadboard setup here]
+View from the top:\
 ![Breadboard Top](/images/PartA_1.png)

+View from an angle:\
 ![Breadboard Side](/images/PartA_2.png)

 ## Part B. Manually Blink a LED

 **a.
-What color stripes are on a 100 Ohm resistor?**
+What color stripes are on a 100 Ohm resistor?**\
-220 - red, red, black, black, maroon.
+100 Ohm = Brown, Black, Brown\

+In the circuit above, we used a 220 Ohm resistor, for which the color stripes are: Red, Red, Black, Black.

 **b.
-What do you have to do to light your LED?** push the switch
+What do you have to do to light your LED?**\
+The circuit needs to be complete in order to light the LED, so in this case the switch needs to be pushed down.

 ## Part C. Blink a LED using Arduino